saichler/l8bus/docs/README.md

 When developing a Micro Services stack, usually security consideration comes a bit late in the game, creating tough challenges.
 With **Layer8**, this is the starting point!

-The **Security Provider** is an abstraction inteface for AAA & Encryption, being used and utilized the development stack & frameworks. **The Prime rule** is that two component need to have the **same Security Provider** to interact with each other.
+The **Security Provider** is an abstracted plugin inteface for AAA & Encryption, being used and utilized by the development stack & frameworks. **The Prime rule** is that two component need to have the **same Security Provider** to interact with each other.

 What is the **Same Security Provider?** As this is an interfaced abstraction,